dacut/ubd/README.md

 to filesystems: it provides a small translation layer that redirects block device requests to a program running in userspace.

-Right now, this code is **pre-alpha** quality.
-As of this writing (June 2015), I just fumbled my way through fixing up a bunch of locking issues and got read requests working.
+Right now, this code is **alpha** quality.
 My main reference for developing this is [*Linux Device Drivers, Third Edition*](https://lwn.net/Kernel/LDD3/) -- a well written but, unfortunately, equally well-dated reference book; blog postings by Jonathan Corbet; reading/skimming through kernel source; and trial and error.
+Nobody else has reviewed this code for correctness or security issues.

 If this doesn't scare you off production use... well, good luck with that.